victorspringer/metrics/README.md

 # ZionMetrics

+This is an under development API built with Elixir and Phoenix Framework.

+The purpose of this API is to allow you to generate custom metrics of your web application by catching custom events of users navigation.

+Feedbacks and pull requests are very welcome!

+## Getting Started

-First of all, you must have MySQL installed and change the database connection settings accordingly to your own configuration at `/config`
+First of all, you must have MySQL installed and change the database connection settings accordingly to your own configuration at `/config`.

 To start the app: